MinchinWeb/blog.minchin.ca/content/20210511-covid-vaccine-1.md

 So, on Saturday, I ended up getting my first COVID vaccine shot.

 I actually ended up driving an hour out of town for it.
-Last thursday I became eligible to sign up, but I was kind of stumped for when to book because our second car was in the shop.
+Last Thursday I became eligible to sign up, but I was kind of stumped for when to book because our second car was in the shop.
 Normally (or what passes as "normal" in these Covid times...), that wouldn't really be an issue what with working from home these